Eli-J-Paris/InkOwl/README.md

 This is my 120+ hour, two week long capstone project for Turing School of Software and Design.
 Having struggled taking hand written notes throughout highschool and my time at college, I was frustrated by how little I was learning during lectures.
 After switching to digital notes I quickly saw an improvement in my learning.
 From there I started to wonder about the full potential of taking notes digitally which eventually lead me to make InkOwl!
 <img width="960" alt="image" src="https://github.com/Eli-J-Paris/InkOwl/assets/130601227/7aa3d8de-d484-4d46-a28a-3c856f69e5a6">

+## Features
+- Web scraping for online article contents
+- Fully functioning text editors for articles and notes
+- Ability to store mutiple articles along side multiple notes inside of one 'Nest'
+- Auto save leveraging AJAX
+- Chat Bot powered by Open Ai's ChatGPT
+- Text to speech so that articles can be read to users
+### Future Additions
+- More robust and accurate web scraping
+- uploading an article by pdf
+- Better voices for text to speech
+- More Test Coverage
+- Create a single article or note document
+- More error handeling and logging
 ## Getting Started

 ### Prerequisites